Keristero/openBN-web-map-generator/readme.md

 - ✅ Generate the same music for a given hostname every time

 - polish warps, add opening of warps and error handling
+    - generate unique warp texture using favicon
     - warps are opened instead of automatically warping you when loaded
     - if an error occurs during generation, the warp is blocked
-    - back warps take you back to the last warp you used
+    - ✅ back warps take you back to the last warp you used
     - warp player to center of warp and use landing animation

 - Use page background color in background generation